husnimarwan/todolist-vite-react/README.md

 ## Usage

+### Managing Tasks
 1. Type your task in the input field
 2. Click "Add Task" or press Enter to add the task to your list
 3. Click on a task to mark it as complete
 4. Hover over a task and click the "×" button to delete it

+### Theme Switching
+- Click the theme toggle button (☀️/🌙) in the top-right corner to switch between light and dark modes
+- Your theme preference is automatically saved and will persist across browser sessions

+### Features
+- **Dark Mode**: Automatically saves your preference
+- **Persistence**: Tasks are saved in your browser's local storage
+- **Responsive**: Works on both desktop and mobile devices
+- **Keyboard Friendly**: Use Enter to add tasks

 ## Contributing